 Seventh heaven

 Lewis Hamilton gets the champagne treatment in Istanbul on a day that he equalled Michael Schumacher's record of seven world titles.
-He achieved it with a typically controlled masterclass in the wet conditions, securing his place among the greatest — if not the greatest — driver the sport has seen.
+He achieved it with a typically controlled masterclass in wet conditions, securing his place among the greatest — if not the greatest — driver the sport has ever seen.

 Image: Murad Sezer/REUTERS